 Here we are!
 After a tough selection among more than 40 applications, this year’s 14 women refugees and asylum seekers in France are now fully embarked into the #TF4Women fellowship programme, juggling between weekly training & mentoring sessions.

-Supported by Techfugees and its partners, the fellows actively improve their skills in web development, digital marketing and project management and learn how to find their way through the French labor market with one and only objective: get a job in a tech company at the end of the year.
+Supported by Techfugees and its partners, the fellows actively improve their skills in web development, data science, digital marketing and project management and learn how to find their way through the French labor market with one and only objective: get a job in a tech company at the end of the year.

 📝 Learn more about this experience by reading Techfugees France’s Medium posts

 Each fellow came to the programme with diverse histories and experiences, but what unites them is the deep desire to bounce back and start a new professional project in the tech area.
 This year’s cohort of fellows is made by:

 [Last update of the fellows’ projects on October 2019]

 - May is an Art Director with 15 years of experience collaborating with famous global companies before she had to flee Syria.
 She’s now looking for a new position, in a company or as a freelancer, and uses the programme to get her skills updated in UX-UI and digital design;

 - Rana is a Syrian engineer and lecturer in computer science now based in Angers.
 She masters in many coding languages among which C, C ++, Java, SQL, PL-SQL, HTML now updating her tech competencies to find a job as a software or web developer;

 - Dagmawit got her diploma in civil engineering in Ethiopia before joining France in 2017.
 Since then, she did the “Piscine” at the famous French coding school 42 in Summer 2019 and has started a licence in IT in the Créteil University.
 She’s looking for an internship in development in Summer 2020;